What is PBM?

 Photobiomodulation (PBM) is a noninvasive, FDA cleared, medical technology.
 Our goal is to expand PBM’s “indications for use” to encompass the broad spectrum of PBM’s benefits for everyone.

-PBM has been used in over 100 million patient treatments without any documented side effects.
+PBM has been used by over 100 million patients without any documented side effects.

 Our goal is to promote the rapid adoption of PBM, known as “bench to bedside”, to benefit everyone.